Visitors use their own smartphone (BYOD).

 Generally Nubart audio-guides are sold by the card.
 The larger the number of cards that your order, the more content (translation and voice overs) and languages will be included in the package.

 With our package system, your museum can easily calculate in advance the budget you need for an audio-guide for your next temporary exhibition.
 No surprises!
 Even small museums can afford a Nubart audioguide.

 For large sites we also have subscription contracts, flat rates and also a revenue-share model.

 You decide if you want to give the audio-guide cards for free to your visitors or if you prefer to sell them (at any price you choose).
 By selling them, you will not only quickly recover your investment (ROI), but even make a profitable business!

-To find out more, the best thing to do is to ask us for a quote !
+To find out more, Ask us for a quote

 Founded in Barcelona in 2013, the mission of our company Digital Tangible SL has always been to make digital content tangible.